schultek/stormberry/doc/models.md

 This transforms a value of type `LatLng` to the postgres data type `point`.
 Note the usage of `PgPoint` as the encoded object, which comes from the `postgres` package.
-For decoding, we also cover the case that the value is returned as a point literal instead of an point object.
+For decoding, we also cover the case that the value is returned as a point string literal instead of a point object.

 To use this converter specify it for a field of your model with: